-Upon Concrete Jungle first being released I will admit my enthusiasm wasn’t high.
+Upon Concrete Jungle first being released, I will admit my enthusiasm wasn’t overly high.
 The cover illustration from a distance seemed to suggest this was mid-range Brett or something of filler in between longer projects.
-But it’s a judgment that I now regret … and goes to show there is talent in this country that consistently produces quality work.
-Moreover, I highly doubt Brett lends his voice to anything half-heartedly or merely churns out something at the behest of an editor.
-Concrete Jungle might well be The Day of the Triffids told from the unique scaffold of Brett’s imagination, but it’s still a narrative with biting simplicity and more than enough lure to hook a reader.
+But it’s a judgment I now regret … and goes to show there is talent here consistently producing quality.
+Moreover, I highly doubt Brett lends his voice to anything half-heartedly or churns something out at the behest of an editor.
+Concrete Jungle might well be The Day of the Triffids told from the unique scaffold of the author's imagination, but it’s still a narrative with biting simplicity and more than enough lure to hook a reader.

 Standing at a short and sweet 160 pages, this is a species of horror without conscience.
-On more than one occasion I’ve mentioned the similarities Brett has with an author like Richard Laymon - and it’s still evident here, but imbued throughout with refreshing Australian verisimilitude and references.
+On more than one occasion I’ve mentioned the similarities Brett has with an author like Richard Laymon - and it’s still evident here, but imbued with refreshing Australian verisimilitude and syntax.
 A few errors jumped out.
-In one particular stanza the author describes the smell of meat cooking ‘glorious’ but goes on to say mere paragraphs later the smell of cooked rat was ‘mildly appetizing’.
-But viewed as a whole the writing and editing is crisp with short, choppy chapters not bogged down with weighty or numbered sections.
-Characterization is right on the money – you will care whether these people live or die.
+In one particular stanza the author describes the smell of meat cooking ‘glorious’ but goes on to say paragraphs later the smell of cooked rat was ‘mildly appetizing’.
+Viewed as a whole, however, the writing and editing is crisp with short, choppy chapters denied being weighted with numbered sections.
+Characterization is right on the money: you will care whether these people live or die.
 And in the modern horror novel, that will be something ultimately on the menu.
 Welcome to the jungle.